cucumber/common/docs/step_definitions.md

 A step definition is a piece of code that says to Cucumber, "If you see a step that looks like this..., then here’s what I want you to do....".
 When Cucumber tries to execute each step, it looks for a matching step definition to execute.

-## Step definitions {#steps}
+### Step definitions {#steps}

 For each step Cucumber will look for a matching **step definition**.
-A step definition is written in Ruby.
+A step definition is written in a programming language depending on the [chosen implementation](https://cucumber.io/docs#cucumber-implementations).
 Each step definition consists of a keyword, a string or regular expression, and a block.
 Example:

 {% codetabs name="Ruby", type="rb" -%}
 # features/step_definitions/coffee_steps.rb